solana-foundation/developer-content/docs/programs/anchor/idl.md

 ---
 title: IDL File
 description:
-  Learn about the Interface Description Language (IDL) file in Anchor, its purpose, benefits, and how it simplifies program-client interactions
+  Learn about the Interface Definition Language (IDL) file in Anchor, its purpose, benefits, and how it simplifies program-client interactions
 sidebarLabel: IDL File
 sidebarSortOrder: 2
 ---

-An Interface Description Language (IDL) file provides a standardized JSON file describing the program's instructions and accounts.
+An Interface Definition Language (IDL) file provides a standardized JSON file describing the program's instructions and accounts.
 This file simplifies the process of integrating your on-chain program with client applications.